 Local governments like the Town of Gibsons are key partners in helping to reduce greenhouse gas (GHG) emissions and create complete, compact and energy-efficient communities.
 Accordingly, the Town has signed on to the BC Climate Action Charter a voluntary agreement between the B.C. government, Union of B.C.
 Municipalities and local governments to take action on climate change.

 The Local Government Climate Action Program (which replaces the Climate Action Revenue Incentive Program) provides funding for local governments and Modern Treaty Nations to plan and implement climate action that will reduce emissions, create new opportunities for people in the clean economy and prepare communities for future climate impacts.

 The Town of Gibsons encourages residents and business owners to do their part in reducing GHG emissions as well.
 To encourage upgrades to energy sources, a variety of rebates are available via BC Hydro.

 - If your home is electrically heated, visit www.bchydro.com/homerebates

 - To learn about the Product Incentive Program for BC Hydro commercial customers, visit www.bchydro.com/incentives

 Released September 13, 2019: Adapt Now: A Global Call for Leadership On Climate Resilience.
 Designed to inspire among decision-makers, this report focuses on making the case for climate adaptation, providing insights and recommendations in key sectors.

-the oceans and ocean ecosystems has been vastly overlooked.
+While emissions’ reductions are currently at the centre of the climate change discussions, the critical role of the oceans and ocean ecosystems has been vastly overlooked.
 Learn more in this report from the United Nations Environment Programme: Blue Carbon – The Role of Healthy Oceans in Binding Carbon